Top 20 questions about high-protein diets

 5. Is a higher protein, low-carb diet more effective for weight loss than a keto diet that emphasizes high fat?

-A diet that is higher in protein may be more effective for achieving and maintaining weight loss due to increased feelings of fullness and an improved body composition that favors preserving muscle mass during weight loss.6
+A diet that is higher in protein may be more effective for some in achieving and maintaining weight loss due to increased feelings of fullness and an improved body composition that favors preserving muscle mass during weight loss.6

 A diet that is higher in protein is likely to be higher in nutrition in general.
 With a high-protein approach, you will get all the nutrients you need to keep muscles, bones, and metabolism in good shape.